python-jsonschema/check-jsonschema/README.md

 - `check-jsonschema`:
     Validate JSON or YAML files against a jsonschema on disk or fetched via HTTP(S)

+- `check-metaschema`:
+    Validate JSON Schema files against their matching metaschema, as specified in their `"$schema"` key

 The following hooks check specific files against various schemas provided by SchemaStore and other sources: